PrinceKaKKad/Chat-GPT-3.5-Turbo/README.md

 3. Navigate to the project directory:
    - cd Chat-GPT-3.5-Turbo-main

-4. Create a `config.py` file:
+4. Go to `config.py` file:
-- Create a new file named `config.py`.
-- Add the following lines to the `config.py` file:
+- Change the following lines to the `config.py` file:
   ```python
   # Chat GPT API
   api_key = "YOUR_CHAT_GPT_API_KEY"